-This course is targeted for early career engineers and scientists from across the disciplinary spectrum with less than 10 years of experience who are new to project management.
-Those who should attend include: design engineers, research engineers, project engineers or managers, product engineers, members of the technical staff, applied scientists, and research scientists.
-The course would also be of interest to those who supervise early career professionals in industry or those who supervise engineering and science graduate students and post-docs in academia.
+This course is targeted to engineers and technology professionals with less than 10 years of experience who are supervising others for the first time, or aspiring to do so.
+Those who should attend include: design engineers, research engineers, project engineers or managers, product engineers, members of technical staffs, applied scientists, and research scientists.

-8:30 AM – 9:45 AM: Introduction to Program and Week: Introduction of instructors and participants; schedule and expectations.
+8:30 AM – 9:45 AM: Introduction to program instructors, participants, and learning goals.
 (Niño and Schindall)

 9:45 AM – 10:00 AM: Break

-10:00 AM – 11:30 AM: Engineering leadership and leadership development: Overview of perspectives on management and leadership and how early career professionals develop leadership capabilities.
+10:00 AM – 11:30 AM: Fundamentals of engineering leadership: Overview of perspectives on management and leadership and implications for early career professionals.
 (Niño)

 11:30 AM – 12:30 PM: Lunch

-2:15 PM – 3:45 PM: Creating a strategic vision: Review and practice methods for creating a shared vision and purpose.
+12:30 PM – 2:30 PM: Creating a team vision: Review and practice methods for creating a shared team vision.
 Review "Communicating a Vision" assignment.
 (Niño)

 12:00 PM – 1:00 PM: Lunch